-Elemental cost plan (or cost plan) is '...the critical breakdown of the cost limit for the building(s) into cost targets for each element of the building(s) . . . ' (NRM, 2009 p10)
+An elemental cost plan (or cost plan) is '... the critical breakdown of the cost limit for the building(s) into cost targets for each element of the building(s)...'
+(UK NRM 2012, p.12).

 An elemental cost plan also provides a frame of reference from which to develop the design for a project and maintain cost control.